Daniel J. Frey

 To those who live deep under the surface, what takes place up top has nothing to do with their reality.

-They are insulated from critique.
+They are insulated from the critique of weather.

 The people on both sides have chained themselves to an ideology that says they are special.
-They are the chosen.
-They will rule over their enemies in life and after death.

 They are in love with their conflict.